jayprophit/knowledge-base/frontend/README_DEPLOY.md

+---
+title: Readme Deploy
+description: Documentation for Readme Deploy in the Knowledge Base.
+author: Knowledge Base Team
+created_at: '2025-07-05'
+updated_at: '2025-07-05'
+version: 1.0.0
+---

 # Knowledge Base Assistant Web Deployment

 This project is a cross-platform AI assistant web app built with React.
 It supports chat, code generation, and multimodal features.